Your Pet, Our Passion.

 Treatment when your cat is being sick

-Continue to provide water and try to encourage your cat to drink.
-If your cat’s vomiting has stopped, offer your cat a little bit of food, and if your cat keeps that down then continue to offer small quantities of food at frequent intervals.
+If your cat’s vomiting has stopped, offer them a little bit of food, and if hey keeps that down then continue to offer small quantities of food at frequent intervals and return to their usual feeding schedule.

 Do this for the next day or so before resuming normal feeding thereafter if all is well.
 Do not give any human or over-the-counter medications to your cat without specific advice from your vet.